NIcosm7/Airline-Equity-Return-Forecasting/README.md

 - LUV — Southwest Airlines
 - ALK — Alaska Air Group

 The project first builds a baseline forecasting model using historical stock returns, risk measures, and Fama-French factors.
-A second model then adds airline cancellation rates to test whether operational disruptions provide additional predictive value.
+A second model then adds airline cancellation rates to test if cancellation rates help improve the model.

-The target variable is each airline's forward 30-day stock return.
+The models predict each airline's forward 30 day stock return.

 ## Data Sources